fallais/gocoop/README.md

 ## Production ready

-It is actually also used by a friend who have 160 chickens.
+It is actually also used by a friend who have **160 chickens**.
 Below an overview of how it looks like.

 ![Door](https://github.com/fallais/gocoop/blob/master/assets/door.jpg)